maflcko/b-c-gui-translations-review/reviews/az@latin.md

         <translation>İnternet bağlantısı söndürülüb.</translation>

 YES
-The translation is inaccurate.
-"Network activity" should be translated more precisely as "Şəbəkə fəaliyyəti" rather than "İnternet bağlantısı".
-The current translation suggests "Internet connection," which is not the intended technical meaning.
+The translation "İnternet bağlantısı söndürülüb." inaccurately translates "Network activity disabled."
+The word "İnternet bağlantısı" specifically refers to "Internet connection," not "network activity" in general, and "söndürülüb" is not a standard Azerbaijani word (it should be "söndürülüb" or better, "deaktiv edilib / söndürülüb").
+There is also a slight typographical issue with the verb ending.

 Correct translation:
-Şəbəkə fəaliyyəti söndürülüb.
+Şəbəkə fəaliyyəti deaktiv edilib.
 ```

 ```